Discover more from Alex Ewerlöf Notes

 Obviously, all of this may lead to being overwhelmed.
 You need to be good at negotiation and managing expectations to have a sustainable career as a Staff Engineer.
 Otherwise, you can easily end up overworked, exhausted, and burn out.

-It is not easy to spend the time on soft skills when my performance is primarily judged based on hard skills.
+Senior Eng: It is not easy to spend the time on soft skills when my performance is primarily judged based on hard skills.
 I will have more time for that if I am officially a staff engineer.
 How do I prepare for promotion?

-Companies usually play it safe and expect you to already demonstrate the performance at a higher level before they make it official and promote you.
+Companies usually play it safe and expect you to demonstrate the performance at a higher level before they make it official and promote you.

 Sometimes you find it easier to change jobs than go through the whole promotion process.